rpliszka1987/urban-octo-telegram-assignment/README.md

 Working on Horiseon website for client to make it more Accessible.
-Following changes had been made to the code.
+Following changes had been made to the code to improve for Assistance:

 Changed first div to the header.
 Fixed link to the Search Engine Optimization.